Constraining the strangeness enhancement scenario of the UHECR muon puzzle with LHC experiments: Key Phase-Space Regions in the Muon Puzzle

-The phase space accessible to accelerator experiments is shown as vertical lines at discrete beam energies in the panels of Fig.~\ref{fig:contours1}.
+The phase space accessible to accelerator experiments is shown as vertical lines at discrete beam energies in the bottom right panel of Figs.~\ref{fig:contours1} and \ref{fig:contours2}.
 Solid and dashed lines indicate detector coverage in collider and fixed-target experiments, respectively.
-Converting $E_{\text{proj}}$ into the nucleon–nucleon center-of-mass energy $\sqrt{s_{NN}}$ allowed us to map each experiment’s detector acceptance into $x_{\text{lab}}$ (see Appendix~A for details).
+Converting $E_{\text{proj}}$ into the nucleon–nucleon center-of-mass energy $\sqrt{s_{NN}}$ allows us to map each experiment’s detector acceptance into $x_{\text{lab}}$ (see Appendix~A for details).
 Fixed-target experiments generally cover region~(c), while collider experiments partially cover region~(b).
-In particular, the LHCb, LHCf, FASER, and SND@LHC experiments~\cite{LHCbRun2,LHCfpi0_ICRC2021,LHCfpi0_2015,FASER_detector,SNDLHC:2022ihg} probe regions within the 75\% contour.
+In particular, the LHCb, LHCf, FASER, and SND@LHC experiments~\cite{LHCbRun2,LHCfpi0_ICRC2021,LHCfpi0_2015,FASER_detector,SNDLHC:2022ihg} probe regions within the 75\% contour, because they cover the forward region ($\eta > 2.5$) and allow identification of pions and kaons.
 LHCf has reported results on photons, neutral pions, and neutrons, which are insufficient to directly constrain a kaon enhancement.

+While LHCf constrains the electromagnetic component by measuring the $\pi^0$ yield~\cite{LHCfpi0_ICRC2021,LHCfpi0_2015}, the experiment cannot directly measure charged pions and kaons that drive muon production, and thus cannot independently determine the electromagnetic-to-hadronic ratio, which is a key element for testing the strangeness enhancement scenario.
+Furthermore, LHCf's typical $x_{\rm lab}$ is approximately $0.2$, thereby missing the most critical region for muon production where the enhancement effects are most pronounced.